 Māori cultural performances, speeches from Māori and Pakeha (European) dignitaries, and a naval salute are all part of the annual activities at Waitangi.

 The Ngatokimatawhaorua, one of the world’s largest Māori ceremonial waka (war canoe), sits on the grounds at Waitangi.
 The 70-year-old waka was refurbished and relaunched for the 170th celebrations in 2010.

 Waitangi also hosts a festival on the special day that includes music, dance, food and traditional Māori customs.

 New Zealand-wide celebrations

 Waitangi Day celebrations happen all over New Zealand.

 In Auckland - New Zealand’s largest city - the national day is celebrated near the city’s birthplace at Okahu Bay.
-It was at Orakei, in 1841, that Auckland Māori chiefs invited Governor Hobson to create the city.
+It was at Orakei, in 1841, that Auckland Māori chiefs invited Governor Hobson to create the settlement that became the modern city.
 This family-focused event features live entertainment, kai / Māori food and kite flying with the spectacular coastal backdrop of the Waitemata Harbour and Rangitoto Island.

 Elsewhere, Waitangi Day celebrations cover all sorts of occasions from major sporting events to rodeos, and even a folk music festival.